 Specific learning objectives for each lesson and project are detailed within each lesson.
 The class schedule is published under the Calendar tab in Canvas (the course management system used for this course).

 Ten Types of Innovation: The Discipline of Building Breakthroughs by Larry Keeley, et al, 1st edition.
 (ISBN 9781118504246).
-It is an excellent, practical book with deep examples, and retails for about $20.
+It is an excellent, practical book with deep examples.

 Online Lesson Content

-All materials needed for this course are presented online through our course website and in Canvas.
+All materials needed for this course are presented online through Canvas.
 In order to access the online materials, you need to have an active Penn State Access Account user ID and password.
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.